Jerrykelft/arraybuffer-struct/README.md

 `i8`: int8 1 byte, range: -128 to 127
 `u8`: uint8 1 byte, range: 0 to 255
+`u8c`: uint8 clamped 1 byte, range: 0 to 255, clamps values outside the range to 0 or 255
 `i16`: int16 2 bytes, range: -32768 to 32767
 `u16`: uint16 2 bytes, range: 0 to 65535
 `i32`: int32 4 bytes, range: -2147483648 to 2147483647